bullioncapital/nodes/README.md

 ## Bootstrap a Network

-To start a network, following steps are executed through bash scripts:-
+To start a network, the following steps are executed through bash scripts:-
 1. Starting the services
-2. Initializing db and migrating commands for each DB
+2. Initializing databases and migrating commands for each DB
-3. Node Catching up to download the latest ledger
+3. Node catch-up to download the latest ledger
 4. Going live

-`./exec.sh` is a common helper script which starts the container of SERVICE_NAME for NETWORK_CODE
+`./exec.sh` is a common helper script which starts the container of teh given SERVICE_NAME for the given NETWORK_CODE passed as parameters.

 ```bash
 # NETWORK_CODE = kau-mainnet | kag-mainnet | kau-testnet | kag-testnet